Beyond Crash: Hijacking Your Autonomous Vehicle for Fun and Profit: Overview

 \begin{icompact}

-\item \textit{Robustness across diverse environments}: The environments along the adversarial routes may encounter different road conditions, surrounding vehicles, traffic signals, pedestrian activity, light conditions, and weather changes (like rain and fog).
-The adversary needs to keep control of the victim across those different factors along the adversarial route.
+\item \textit{Robustness across diverse environments}: The adversarial route may expose the victim AV to diverse and dynamic conditions, including changing road layouts, surrounding traffic, traffic signals, pedestrian activity, lighting variations, and adverse weather such as rain or fog.
+To sustain the hijacking attack, the adversary maintains effective control of the victim across these changing environmental factors throughout the route.

-\item \textit{Stealthiness:} While the victim's car is under control of the adversary, it still needs to follow traffic rules and ensure the driving smoothness and passenger comfortableness.
-The purpose is to make the attack stealth so that it is hard to notice by either inside passengers or outside observers.
+\item \textit{Stealthiness:} While the victim vehicle is being influenced by the adversary, it still obeys traffic rules and maintains smooth, comfortable driving behavior.
+This helps keep the attack stealthy, making it difficult for passengers inside the vehicle or external observers to notice that the vehicle is being redirected.

 \end{icompact}